 After moving to five different areas across suburban Athens and changing at least ten schools before even turning 16, feeling new and alone was part of life.

-Ten years later, and after having tried the life in the US without success to settle (Bad timing, I was just living blocks away from the World Trade Centre on the September 11/2011).
-And after opening and closing more than eight businesses in Greece, I moved to Reading, England just to be with my love of my life.
+Ten years later, and after having tried to settle into life in the US without success (bad timing, I was living just blocks away from the World Trade Centre on September 11th, 2011).
+After opening and closing more than eight businesses in Greece, I moved to Reading, England just to be with my love of my life.
 After spending a summer in Cardiff, Wales, refining my insufficient English, I was there, at Reading Central Rail Station.
-I had four and half hours in my disposal to find a home for the next three years of my life.
-As long as my partner was about to study.
-It was a familiar, weird; disorienting but exciting feeling.
+I had four and half hours in my disposal to find a home for the next three years of my life – as long as my partner was going to be at uni.
+It was a familiar, weird and disorienting feeling, yet exciting.
 The very same as my first day in one of the numerous schools I attended throughout my life.
 Three years down the road and after a good set of experiences, I was heading to a new career, in film.
 I was EXTREMELY lucky to find my self out of nowhere managing a production of a feature Bollywood film for a full 15 days.
 With 212 crew members and a budget of 1.1M USD, during my time there alone.

 Coming closer to my present, and while my work at Beirut was coming to an end, so did my relationship back in the UK.
-With no further adieu I packed and moved back to my origin, Athens, Greece.Feeling over-confident, and having left all the bad this country brings along with the good for almost four years, I went stupiditly BIG.
-I rented a newly build three bedroom apartment in the outskirts of Athens, throwed in around 15000USD just to make it feel “home” and payed monthly four times what I would have gone for.
+With no further adieu I packed and moved back to my origin, Athens, Greece.Feeling over-confident, and having left all the bad this country brings along with the good for almost four years, I went stupidly BIG.
+I rented a new-build three bedroom apartment in the outskirts of Athens, where I spent around 15,000 USD just to make it feel “home” and paid a monthly rent that was four times what I should’ve gone for.

 So, I was in Greece, full of financial commitments due to my chosen lifestyle and jobless!
 Hooray!
 What a stupid man?
 Well?
 Sort off…

-I came up with a plan, I found a very old property in a very nice area with very little rent compared to anything else on the market.
-I spent around 18000USD making it a liveable place and agreed to a twelve year lease with no increase!
-And the chance to leave with no penalty after the pass of two years.
+I came up with a plan, I found a very old property in a very nice area with minimal rent compared to anything else on the market.
+I spent around 18,000 USD making it a liveable place and agreed to a twelve year lease with no increase!
+And the chance to leave with no penalty after two years.

-It’s very self centred and gritty (on average and with strong exceptions).
-Not clear and not caring.
+It’s very self-centred and gritty (though on average and with strong exceptions).
+Unclear and not caring.
 Superficial and fundamentally inefficient in the work environment.
 I tried to fit in.
 In my own country, in my “own” environment.
 Both socially and professionally.
 But it’s unbearable.

 I’ve been working with foreign companies for quite sometime now, and had the chance to travel as a camera operator and photographer for the past year and it feels good.
 It’s clear, provokes efficiency and productivity.
 And that’s part of me.
 I gave it a good thought for nine months, I struggled and even made self assessment charts to help me out with my decisions on my next move.

 My decision has come to a realisation.
 I’m now in the process of moving to London (Moved in on the 3rd of Oct!!!).
-Where my most friends are, my business can potentially thrive, the economy and tax system it’s not as fragile as Greece’s and way easier to understand.
-Where I can ride my bike and walk looking ahead and not down, trying to avoid the little hazards in a chaotic “sidewalk”.
+Where most of my friends are, my business can potentially thrive, the economy and tax system is not as fragile as Greece’s and is also way easier to understand.
+It’s a place where I can ride my bike and walk looking ahead and not down trying to avoid the little hazards in a chaotic “sidewalk”.